RobinJosephDev/mern-ecommerce/README.md

 * JWT authentication for secure login
 * Passwords hashed with bcrypt
-* Helmet and CORS configured on backend
+* CORS configured on backend
 * Input validation and sanitization

 ---